mklabs/backnode/readme.md

 * Makes few assumptions of what you need and don't when there is no DOM (no events delegation for Views, no model/view auto re-rendering when model changes, ...).
 On the other hand, on the server-side, you'll most likely need some sort of layout management and rendering (view compositions).
 Would be nice to have something that relies on Class and Inheritence to provide basic template inheritence.
 * This is quick implementation
+* So far, sounds pretty cool to implement a node app using Backbone to handle not only models (and validations and so on), but also request handling using regular Routers and view rendering using a slight variation of Backbone's.

 ## Basic Usage